SergelsOrg/csv2tex/docs/CSV_Format.md

 1. school class (e.g. 5a for "a-class of the fifth-year students") (`5a`)
 1. school year (reflecting the calendar years spanned by the school year) (`2019/2020`)
 1. part of year (whether it is the 1st half of the year or the 2nd half) (`1`, but could be something like (`End of year`))
-1. student's birth date (`27.12.85`, but there are no restrictions on the date format)
+1. student's birth date (`27.12.85`, but there are no restrictions on the date format - `12/27/85` works just as well)
 1. total absence days - How many days the student was absent from school in the school report's time frame. (`7`)
 1. unauthorized absence days - How many of the aforementioned absence days were not authorized (e.g. there was no doctor's certificate of an illness). (`5`)
 1. total absence hours - How many hours the student was absent from school in the school report's time frame. (`5`)
 1. unauthorized absence hours - How many of the aforementioned absence hours were not authorized (e.g. there was no doctor's certificate of an illness). (`4`)

-At the time of writing this, the program will not do "sanity checks" on the semantics of the data, i.e. there is no validation that the total number of absence days / hours is bigger than the unauthorized number.
+At the time of writing this, the program will not do "sanity checks" on the semantics of the data, i.e. there is no validation that the total number of absence days / hours is greater than or equal the unauthorized number.

 ### Level and subject data